 In-play prop bets

 What we discussed so far mainly relates to pre-game prop betting.
-However, every modern sportsbook also offers props for in-play betting.
+However, every modern sportsbook also offers props for in-play betting, including the FanDuel Maryland app and DraftKings Maryland app.

 This works the same for football, like which team will make the next scoring drive, etc.